IrinaVG/MobiApp/README.md

 Description: Calculator of Ideal Body Weight will help you determine your ideal weight.
 With this calculator you can find yourself an index of his body and determine the ideal parameters, taking into account its current age and gender.

-Team members: Guzienko Iryna, Markova Natalia
+Team members: Guzienko Iryna, Markova Nataliia

 Screenshots of Mobile application: